-Open Enrollment - Start when your ready!
+Open Enrollment - Start when you're ready!

 A new way to train your dog!
 With goal-based self-contained lessons, you can jump into a class at any time and not miss ANYTHING.
-Each week’s activities are built around problem solving a real-life situation—like polite behavior around guests or a successful neighborhood walk or part outing—keeping you engaged and makes learning basic manners a blast.
+Each week’s activities are built around problem-solving a real-life situation—like polite behavior around guests or a successful neighborhood walk or part outing—keeping you engaged and makes learning basic manners a blast.

 What To Expect

 This class is based on life-long goals for students.
 The class is intended to help students: